joedevivo/vscode-circuitpython/README.md

 connect to, then it will display the serial output form the board attached to that port.
 The port can be changed by clicking on it's path in the status bar.

+Hit `Ctrl-C` and any key to enter the Circuit Python REPL, and `Ctrl-D` to reload.

 Note: There are linux permissions issues with the serial console, but if you're on linux, you're probably used to that.